-Women in TV and Film is a New Media Project with an associated mini-documentary geared toward increasing awareness, diversity, inclusivity and representation for women in the television and film industries.
+Women in TV and Film is an award-winning New Media Project with an associated mini-documentary geared toward increasing awareness, diversity, inclusivity and representation for women in the television and film industries.
 The statistics for female directors, female cinematographers and various roles below-the-line are very discouraging but there are MANY talented women actively working in the industry.
 There is POWER is each of our stories and experiences.
 WE NEED diversity in storytelling.

 This is a very important question.
 One that doesn’t have a straightforward answer.
 It’s easy to slap together statistics to paint the dire picture of what is transpiring with women in the television and film industries.
 However, generating a solution or corrective action plan isn’t quite so simple.
 With the creation of Women in TV and Film, I was extremely cautious not to make this a finger-pointing, blame-game or pity-party because no one is rolling out the red carpet for us to access the boys club.
 I wanted to highlight positive attributes and micro-level methods to evoke change that both you and I can implement NOW.
 In the introductory stages of conceptualizing the project, I asked myself two fundamental questions: